 For me personally, I wanted to work somewhere that I believe makes a difference.
 I think Ruth Lee does genuinely care and it gives me a great deal of satisfaction to promote such a fantastic product to customers who I respect – I get a lot of pride from offering solutions to people who save lives.
 It often feels like we are working with superheroes!

-I am an English graduate and have more than 10 years’ Marketing experience, with particular expertise in communications, PR, Social Media and content.
-I have worked in education, legal services and franchising, and the skills I gained working in these different businesses are ones I use daily to develop the marketing and communications at Ruth Lee.
+I am an English graduate and have 15 years’ Marketing experience, with particular expertise in communications, PR, Social Media and content.
+I have worked in education, legal services and franchising, and the skills I gained working in both the public and private sector are ones I use daily to develop the marketing and communications at Ruth Lee.

 Because Ruth Lee Ltd started out as a family company it still retains that friendly, welcoming feeling.